Chances are you might have read my latest article about online robo-advisors.

 And wouldn’t it be great to invest through a platform tailored to women's needs and preferences?
 A platform that would define investment strategies based on the life cycle of a woman just like you?

-Well, this already exists in the US, with Ellevest, and will soon be a reality in Europe with Finmarie (EUR), a soon-to-be-launched online-robo advisor based in Germany.
+Well, this already exists in the US, with Ellevest, and will soon be a reality in Europe with Finmarie (EUR), an online advisory platform based in Germany and which also uses robo advisor Growney for their clients.

 4 - Other things to consider when choosing an online investment solution